the-themis-benchmarks/home/README.md

 row `ActivityDiary`'s `#118` for the value `0/5`), while `Monkey` found the target bug in `AnkiDroid-debug-2.7beta1-#4451.apk` in one out of five run
 (see column `Monkey` and row `AnkiDroid`'s `#4451` for the value `1/5`).
-In this way, you can validate the data in **Table 3** (`*` indicates the tool finds the bug in at least one run) and **Table 4** in the accepted paper (the breakdown of which bugs were successfully in how many runs).
+In this way, you can validate the data in **Table 3** (`*` indicates the tool finds the bug in at least one run) and **Table 4** in the accepted paper (the breakdown of which bugs were successfully found in how many runs).

 ### Notes

-(1) You can substitute `--monkey` with `--ape` or `--combo` to directly run the corresponding tool.
+(1) You can substitute `--monkey` with `--ape` or `--combo` in the command line in **Step 1** to directly run the corresponding tool.
 You may need to change the output directory `-o ../monkey-results/` to a distinct directory, e.g., `-o ../ape-results`.
-You can follow the similar steps described above to inspect whether the target bug was found or not and the related info.
+You can follow the similar steps described in **Step 2** to inspect whether the target bug was found or not and the related info.

 (2) Specifically, for `humanoid`, before running, you need to setup the specific virtual Python environment of Humanoid.
 Open a terminal, and run: